-- consider the further use of supplier questionnaires to gather information from our suppliers and look for trends and systemic issues that will help us to implement controls to better manage modern slavery risk in our supply chain, including improved and more informed supplier selection - examine ways to apply technology to certain processes, including supply chain risk assessments, to enhance data collection and analysis with the objective of continuously expanding the way we utilise information collected from multiple sources to progress our modern slavery program - collate and assess feedback and reports that include information in relation to matters of concern regarding modern slavery and action appropriately - release our updated Supplier Code of Conduct and incorporate it into our Social Procurement Framework, and - revise our policies and draft new policy where necessary so that we continue to reflect our commitment to combatting modern slavery in all its forms
+- develop and launch training based on our new Human Rights Policy and, where appropriate, consider making such training available to suppliers on request so that they can supplement their own human rights and modern slavery programs - conduct analysis and derive insights from the results of our supplier questionnaires.
+The new software platform we are using will help us to gather information from our suppliers and look for trends and systemic issues allowing us to identify and implement controls to better manage modern slavery risk in our supply chain, including improved and more informed supplier selection - continue to examine ways to apply technology to certain processes, including threshold supply chain risk assessments, to enhance data collection and analysis - collate and assess feedback and reports that include information in relation to matters of concern regarding modern slavery, and disseminate these reports across our organisation to increase awareness of modern slavery and human rights matters - continue to develop our Social Procurement Framework, and - continue to revise our policies and draft new policy where necessary, so we continue to reflect our commitment to combatting modern slavery in all its forms.